OrSellam/data-warehouse/README.md

 - Filled missing values for keys and product identifiers where possible.
 - Corrected city names, state formats, and applied regional mappings.
 - Denormalized data by combining relevant fields from multiple tables to reduce joins:
-  - Example: product category name was added directly to the product dimension, and review score & payment type were integrated into the order dimension.

 ### 3. Load
 - Loaded transformed data into MySQL.